milicamih/health-care/README.md

 This project was generated with gulp version 4.0.0.

-## Run project
+## Getting Started

+In bash/terminal/command line, cd into your project directory.
-Run `npm install` to run project
+Run `npm install` to instal required files and dependencies.

 ## Making changes

-Run `gulp wathc` to make changes (compile scss in css, and browser reload)
+Run `gulp wathc` to make changes in project
+Gulp watch automatically compiles scss in css and applies changes using BrowserSync when you make changes to your source files.

 ## Build

 Run `gulp build` to build the project.
-To minify code and put minify code in dist folder/
+Add your source files to the appropriate app subdirectories.
+Gulp will process and and compile them into dist.

+JavaScript files in the app/js directory will be compiled to dist/js.
+Files in the app/css directory will be compiled to dist/css.
+Image files placed in the app/assets/images directory will be optimized  and compiled into dist/svg.
+Other files and folders placed in app directory will be copied as-is into the dist directory.